 Journals, books, images and primary sources.

-Full text.
-Journal index.
-More than 900 searchable full-text law journals and many legal resources, including the Code of Federal Regulations, United States Code, and U.S. Statutes at Large.
-Campus-wide access is due to the subscription by the Washington University Law Library.
+Law journals and many legal resources, including the Code of Federal Regulations, United States Code, and U.S. Statutes at Large.

-Traces the history of Native Peoples in North America from colonial relations in the 1600s to twentieth-century issues such as civil rights.
-Includes manuscript collections, rare books and monographs, newspapers, periodicals, census records, legal documents, maps, drawings and sketches, oral histories, and photos.
+Newspapers, periodicals, manuscripts, monographs, census records, legal documents, maps, drawings and sketches, oral histories, and photos from the 1600s to the 20th century.
 Also features video content from the Bureau of Indian Affairs.
 Major partners include the National Archives, Library of Congress, Princeton University, University of Alberta, Moravian Archives, Gonzaga University, Wichita State University, and more.